-- 5 Fellow demonstrated a high degree of skill as per his/her descriptions of interactions with referral sources and/or military commands.
-Fellow described processes for providing feedback to referral sources, commands and/or others involved in the treatment of the case that reflect an unusually high level of consultative skill development. - 4 Fellow's description of interactions with referral sources, military commands, and/or others involved in the treatment of the case reflect appropriate ability to communicate recommendations. - 3 Fellow's description of interactions with referral sources, military commands, and/or others involved in the treatment of the case reflect acceptable ability to communicate recommendations. - 2 Fellow demonstrated only a rudimentary knowledge of consultative processes and his/her description of interactions with referral sources, military commands, and/or others involved in the treatment of the case reflect difficulties communicating recommendations clearly. - 1 Fellow was either unable to communicate recommendations clearly to the patient's referral source, command, or others involved with the treatment or did not appear to appreciate the need to consult with others involved in the care of the patient when the need for such is apparent from the description of the case.
+5 Fellow demonstrated a high degree of skill as per his/her descriptions of interactions with referral sources and/or military commands.
+Fellow described processes for providing feedback to referral sources, commands and/or others involved in the treatment of the case that reflect an unusually high level of consultative skill development.
+4 Fellow's description of interactions with referral sources, military commands, and/or others involved in the treatment of the case reflect appropriate ability to communicate recommendations. : 3 Fellow's description of interactions with referral sources, military commands, and/or others involved in the treatment of the case reflect acceptable ability to communicate recommendations. : 2 Fellow demonstrated only a rudimentary knowledge of consultative processes and his/her description of interactions with referral sources, military commands, and/or others involved in the treatment of the case reflect difficulties communicating recommendations clearly.
+1 Fellow was either unable to communicate recommendations clearly to the patient's referral source, command, or others involved with the treatment or did not appear to appreciate the need to consult with others involved in the care of the patient when the need for such is apparent from the description of the case.
 14.)
-Advocacy Issues:

-- 5 Fellow intervened with others on behalf of the patient to promote changes positively impacting the patient's functioning and/or well being.
-Fellow's actions fostered selfadvocacy on the part of the patient and also reflected fellow's awareness of the need to develop alliances with relevant individuals/groups and/or to engage groups with differing viewpoints around the issue to promote change. - 4 Fellow intervened with patient to promote actions on factors impacting the patient's functioning, promoted patient's self-advocacy, and/or assessed implementation and outcome of patient's self-advocacy plans. - 3 Fellow identified specific barriers to patient improvement (e.g., lack of transportation to mental health appointments), and assisted patient in the development of self advocacy plans.
-Fellow demonstrated understanding of appropriate boundaries and times to advocate on behalf of patients. - 2 Fellow demonstrated some awareness of social, political, economic and cultural factors that may impact on human development and functioning.
-Case presentation illustrated fellow's knowledge of therapist as change agent outside of direct patient contact but did not detail specific advocacy actions. - 1 Fellow did not address advocacy issues.
+Ad vocacy Issues: , vocacy 5 Issues: Fellow intervened with others on behalf of the patient to promote changes positively impacting the patient's functioning and/or well being.
+Fellow's actions fostered selfadvocacy on the part of the patient and also reflected fellow's awareness of the need to develop alliances with relevant individuals/groups and/or to engage groups with differing viewpoints around the issue to promote change. • Fellow intervened with others on behalf of the patient to promote changes positively impacting the patient's functioning and/or well being.
+Fellow's actions fostered selfadvocacy on the part of the patient and also reflected fellow's awareness of the need to develop alliances with relevant individuals/groups and/or to engage groups with 5 Fellow intervened with others on behalf of the patient to promote changes positively impacting the patient's functioning and/or well being.
+Fellow's actions fostered selfadvocacy on the part of the patient and also reflected fellow's awareness of the need to develop alliances with relevant individuals/groups and/or to engage groups with differing viewpoints around the issue to promote change.
+Fellow intervened with patient to promote actions on factors impacting the patient's functioning, promoted patient's self-advocacy, and/or assessed implementation and 5 4 Fellow intervened with others on behalf of the patient to promote changes positively impacting the patient's functioning and/or well being.
+Fellow's actions fostered selfadvocacy on the part of the patient and also reflected fellow's awareness of the need to develop alliances with relevant individuals/groups and/or to engage groups with differing viewpoints around the issue to promote change.
+Fellow intervened with patient to promote actions on factors impacting the patient's functioning, promoted patient's self-advocacy, and/or assessed implementation and outcome of patient's self-advocacy plans.
+Fellow identified specific barriers to patient improvement (e.g., lack of transportation to mental health appointments), and assisted patient in the development of self advocacy plans.
+Fellow demonstrated understanding of appropriate boundaries and times to